Skip to content

 This page provides a starter example showcasing how BDK can be used to create, sync, and manage a wallet using an Esplora client as a blockchain data source.
 Familiarity with this example will help you work through the more advanced pages in this section.

-You can find working code examples of this example in three programming languages: Rust, Swift, and Kotlin.
-(Note: some additional language bindings are available for BDK, see 3rd Party Bindings).
+You can find working code for this example in a multitude of programming languages: Rust, Swift, Kotlin, Python, and WASM.
+Note that some additional language bindings are available for BDK, namely Dart (Flutter) and React Native.

 Create a new project